 “Aloo” was captured in Lawachara by a local boy.
 Caesar has worked hard to develop a strong relationship with the local villages, and it has paid off – instead of eating or selling the tortoise, the boy and his father took the tortoise to Caesar.

-Scott Trageser has experience in Desert Tortoise relocation efforts in the United States and so he spearheaded the health check and transmitter affixation.
+Scott Trageser has experience in Desert Tortoise relocation efforts in the United States and so he advised and trained as the team completed the health check and transmitter affixation.
 After Aloo’s health was cleared and the transmitter was securely attached, the tortoise was brought out to the original site of capture for release.

 At the same time that local Lawachara tortoises are being tracked, Caeser is initiating a pilot study to see if Lawachara could be used as a destination for the release of tortoises confiscated from smugglers and wildlife poachers in other parts of the country “Burao” and “Clyde” were the first two tortoises to be released in that effort.
 The Python Team brought the tortoises to the park, where they awaited radiotransmitter affixation and release.

 Here is Clyde, radiotransmitter and all, just before his release.

 Tortoises are just as difficult to observe in the wild as pythons are.
 Our tracking often led us to clumps of branches or vegetation where the tortoises were hidden, usually with just a bit of shell visible.

 There is no way anyone would ever find this tortoise without a radiotracking device:

 We tried tracking the tortoises at all times of day and night.
 Before dawn we were able to find the tortoises active, motoring their way across the forest floor.